Correspondence analysis

 Correspondence analysis (CA) is a multivariate statistical technique proposed by Herman Otto Hartley (Hirschfeld) and later developed by Jean-Paul Benzécri.
 It is conceptually similar to principal component analysis, but applies to categorical rather than continuous data.
-In a similar manner to principal component analysis, it provides a means of displaying or summarising a set of data in two-dimensional graphical form.
+In a manner similar to principal component analysis, it provides a means of displaying or summarising a set of data in two-dimensional graphical form.
 Its aim is to display in a biplot any structure hidden in the multivariate setting of the data table.
 As such it is a technique from the field of multivariate ordination.
 Since the variant of CA described here can be applied either with a focus on the rows or on the columns it should in fact be called simple (symmetric) correspondence analysis.

 It is traditionally applied to the contingency table of a pair of nominal variables where each cell contains either a count or a zero value.
 If more than two categorical variables are to be summarized, a variant called multiple correspondence analysis should be chosen instead.
 CA may also be applied to binary data given the presence/absence coding represents simplified count data i.e. a 1 describes a positive count and 0 stands for a count of zero.
 Depending on the scores used CA preserves the chi-square distance between either the rows or the columns of the table.
-Because CA is a descriptive technique, it can be applied to tables regardless of a significant chisquared test.
+Because CA is a descriptive technique, it can be applied to tables regardless of a significant chi-squared test.
 Although the $\chi^2$ statistic used in inferential statistics and the chi-square distance are computationally related they should not be confused since the latter works as a multivariate statistical distance measure in CA while the $\chi^2$ statistic is in fact a scalar not a metric.